Miussette/grenelectronic-final/docs/wp-setup.md

 - `NEXT_PUBLIC_USE_MOCK_WP` / `BUILD_USE_MOCK_WP` — set to `1` to use the local mock endpoint `/api/_mock/wp` during build if the real WP is unreachable.

+Cotizaciones fallback (production)

+When running on serverless platforms (Vercel, etc.) the filesystem is read-only and the app cannot persist cotizaciones to `data/cotizaciones.json`.
+The app will try to write locally first; if that fails you can configure an SMTP fallback to email new cotizaciones to an administrator.

+- `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS` — SMTP credentials
+- `ADMIN_EMAIL` — destination for cotizaciones emails

+If SMTP isn't configured and the server can't write to disk, submissions will fail with an internal error.
+For production it's recommended to either provide SMTP settings or replace the file persistence with a DB or an external API.

 Local (Windows PowerShell)

 Copy `.env.example` to `.env.local` and edit values, then run: